nci/scores/docs/paper.md

 ---
-title: 'scores: A Python package for verifying accuracy using xarray and pandas'
+title: 'scores: A Python package for verifying accuracy using xarray'
 tags:
   - Python
   - geoscience